TimmyBoa/Prepare-Images-for-Vinyl-Printer/README.md

 Rembg Module

-Converts all images within a directory into png and automatically removes background.
+Quick Script i made to converts all images within a directory into png and automatically remove background.